Billionaire Profile

 Lawsuit against former son-in-law

-Filed an unsuccessful lawsuit against his former son-in-law, alleging a breach of agreement concerning profits from Fifth Street Management.
+Filed a lawsuit against his former son-in-law, alleging breach of contract, unjust enrichment, and fraud.